igorpotard/epitrace-pack-opening/README.md

 To install the EPITRACE Packs extension, follow these steps:

-1. Download the extension from the Firefox Add-ons store.
+1. Download the extension.
-2. Click "Add to Firefox" and confirm the installation.
+2. Add the extension to the browser and confirm the installation.
 3. Open the intranet, and go open your traces !

 ## Contributing